 George Frederick Broad was born in Wrotham Heath during 1884, the eldest son of a platelayer named George, and his wife Ellen Broad (née Terry.)
 He grew up living on Windmill Hill and, when old enough, attended Platt School.
-George had three brothers and four sisters, and by 1901, aged 16, had been working in service as a houseboy.
+George had three brothers and four sisters, and by 1901, aged 16, he was working in service as a houseboy.

 On 21 February 1905 George visited the Army recruiting office in Maidstone and enlisted for 12 years military service.
-At the time he was recorded as being 5’ 4” in height, weighing 125lbs with dark complexion, grey eyes and dark brown hair.
-He also sported an anchor tattoo on his right forearm and had been working as a farm labourer.
+At the time he was recorded as being 5’ 4” in height, weighing 125lbs with a dark complexion, grey eyes and dark brown hair.
+He also sported an anchor tattoo on his right forearm and was employed as a farm labourer.

-George spent just over a year in China before returning to the UK on 20 January 1907, and eventually being discharged from service on 9 April.
-He had been in the Army for two years and 48 days with his conduct being noted as very good, and no instances of drunkenness to report during the whole time he was with the regiment.
+George spent just over a year in China before returning to the UK on 20 January 1907 and eventually discharged from service on 9 April.
+He had been in the Army for two years and 48 days with his conduct recorded as being as very good, and no instances of drunkenness to report during the whole time he was with the Regiment.

-Within a year of the marriage George had found work as a ragstone quarryman, whilst Emma worked alongside her father in the paper mill as a paper sorter.
+Within a year of the marriage, George had found work as a ragstone quarryman, while Emma worked alongside her father in the paper mill as a paper sorter.
 On 27 October 1913, almost exactly three years after they married, George and Emma became parents to a baby girl named Ivy May.

-68420 Dvr.
-G F Broad was assigned to the 19th Brigade, 27th Division, an artillery unit who had arrived in France just before Christmas the previous year.
-On 2 March, after a period of training, George was sent to join his battery in Dickebusch, Belgium, eventually arriving at the front six days after disembarkation in France with a draft of 17 other men, all of who held the rank of Driver.
+After the outbreak of war in August 1914, George rejoined the colours in January 1915, and enlisted in Bromley with the Royal Field Artillery and assigned to the 19th Brigade in the 27th Division – an artillery unit that had arrived in France just before Christmas the previous year.
+On 2 March, and after a period of training, George was sent to his new unit and joined them in the field at Dickebusch, Belgium with a draft of 17 other men, all of who held the rank of Driver.

 In late April the 19th Brigade, which consisted of four batteries equipped with four 18-pounders each, participated in the 2nd Battle of Ypres.
-On 25 April George was believed to have been killed on Hill 60.
-His body was never recovered, and he is commemorated on the Ypres (Menin Gate) Memorial.
+On 25 April, George was believed to have lost his life during the attack on Hill 60.
+His body was either never recovered or later identified, and he is commemorated on the Ypres (Menin Gate) Memorial.